cdukes/general-contract/README.md

 Inneo - General Contract
 ======================

-The plain English general development contract I use for all my clients.
+The plain English general contracts I use.
 Also includes some additional 'getting started' client material.